 🐠 All experience levelsThe world's largest coral reef system stretches over 2,300 kilometres along Queensland's coast — and experiencing it first-hand is genuinely unlike anything else.
 Snorkel over shallow coral gardens, dive deeper reef walls, kayak across turquoise lagoons, or see the scale of it from a helicopter.
 The outer reef offers the best visibility and coral diversity, while island-based trips combine reef access with beach time.

 Choose eco-certified operators who limit group sizes and follow reef-safe practices.
 Cairns and the Whitsundays are the main departure points, with day trips and multi-day liveaboard options available.
+Glass-bottom boat tours offer a reef experience for non-swimmers that's genuinely impressive.

 Discover the Outback & Aboriginal Culture